-Logging in with an SSH Private Key on Linux/Mac
+Log in with an SSH private key on Linux and macOS

-This example demonstrates how to use a private key to log in to a Linux server with a private key by using a Terminal session on OS X. However, you can follow the same process to use a private key when using any terminal software on Linux.
+This article demonstrates how to use a private key to log in to a Linux® server by using a private key with a Terminal session on macOS®.
+However, you can follow the same process to use a private key when using any terminal software on Linux.

-Using your favorite text editor, create a file to store your private key.
-In this example, we use the file deployment_key.txt.
+Using a text editor, create a file in which to store your private key.
+This example uses the file deployment_key.txt.

-After the editor starts, press ‘i’ to turn on insert mode.
-Then, paste the private key into the file.
+After the editor starts, press i to turn on insert mode.

 chmod 600 deployment_key.txt

-After saving the key, use it to login to the SSH client as shown in this example that loads the key in file deployment_key.txt, and logs in as user demo,to IP 184.108.40.206:
+Use the key to log in to the SSH client as shown in the following example, which loads the key in file deployment_key.txt, and logs in as user demo to IP 188.8.131.52:

 ssh -i deployment_key.txt firstname.lastname@example.org

-When the prompt displays to confirm the connection request, type yes.
-Then, hit enter.
-If your SSH key requires a password, you will be prompted to enter it to complete the connection.
+If your SSH key requires a password, enter it when prompted to complete the connection.